Stay Informed, Remain Calm, and Know Your Rights

 - Volunteer legal services with We The Action, a digital platform that makes it easy for lawyers to find and volunteer for critical, impactful, and urgent legal needs.
 Lawyers can sign up to access projects here and nonprofits who need lawyers can sign up here.

-- Call on your Senators and Representatives to restrict funding to Border Patrol and ICE, which were responsible for family separation, the recent deaths of children in custody, and are now planning to terrorize families and communities across the country with raids.
-Dial 1-202-224-3121 to be connected now.
+- Call on your Senators and Representatives to restrict funding to Border Patrol and ICE, which are responsible for family separation, deaths of children in custody, and terrorizing families and communities across the country with raids.
+You can find your members in the U.S. Congress here or you can dial 1-202-224-3121 to be connected now.

 Support Organizations Doing Critical Work at the Border: